olavea/Where-Do-Heroic-Princesses-Come-From/book/text/3_bath.md

+3
+Where Do Heroic Girls Come From?

-Behind the tiny white tower, the winding road.
-Then the wide green forest and adventure.
-Adventure for a few hours.
+Up ahead she could see the white little library tower, with it's big red door and with it's tiny red shed.
+Behind the little library, the winding road.
+Then the wide forest and freedom, at least for a few hours.

-"Lilly," she says to the smaller girl, "let's swim."

-The ___ blonde-haired girl she calls Lilly turns round in the sparkling water.
-Pellæ strikes out for the bank.
-While the blonde girl floats on her back and kicks hard on the surface of the water.

-And they might well swim.
-Nobody could see them there.
-The London road was a long way off and the forest was endless.
-If anyone were to catch sight of them, there would be trouble.
-Never mind the blond girl, she was just a guest, but the red haired girl, Pellæ, was supposed to be a boy.
-Everybody in the village knew her as "that silent stableboy" at the little castle.

-Why is she hiding as a boy, you ask?
-If Lilly had asked, Pellæ wouldn't have told her.
-She would say, "If you don't KNOW it's easier for you not to slip up and tell someone."

-The truth was that Pellæ didn't know who she was hiding from or why.
-Something about her father's enemies or something.

-But when the two girls reach the bank, Pellæ grasps the green clump of bulrushes and looks around anxiously.

-"Oh, what's happened to my little grey stallion?"
+As she passed the library, a girl peeped out the little red door.

+"Boy!
+Boy!" the girl shouted, ran up to her in a shiny pink dress and grabbed her boot.

+ "My name is Lillian.
+Please let me come to!
+I am bored."
+The girl said .

+Pellæ hadn't played with a girl for years so she told the well mannered girl, "yes".
+Got off the horse, helped Lillian up and said, "I'll take you wherever you want to go."

+"I want to go where the butterflies go."
+Said Lillian.
+The butterflies flitted into the forest.
+So they rode in that direction.

-To be continued
+To be continued.

+What is the
+* The First Law Lillian asked her dad